1 Samuel 3

 Introduction

-Notice how this chapter begins, ‘in those days the word of the LORD was rare’, the word ‘rare’ is translated as ‘precious’ in the KJV, the Hebrew word is ‘yaqar’ which means ‘valuable’.
+Notice ‘in those days the word of the LORD was rare’, 1 Samuel 3:1.
+The word ‘rare’ is translated as ‘precious’ in the KJV, the Hebrew word is ‘yaqar’ which means ‘valuable’.
 What the writer is telling us is that very few prophets spoke the valuable Word of God in those days, 2 Samuel 2:27-36.

-Samuel didn’t have any visions or dreams from God up to this point, hence why he did not know the Lord, this implies that he had personal knowledge of the Lord but no personal experience of the Lord.
+Samuel didn’t have any visions or dreams from God up to this point, hence why he did not know the Lord.
+This implies that he had personal knowledge of the Lord but no personal experience of the Lord.
+On the third call, Eli understood it was actually the Lord calling Samuel, 1 Samuel 3:8, so he tells him to lie down again and speak to the Lord when He calls again, 1 Samuel 3:9.

 ‘The LORD came and stood there, calling as at the other times, ‘Samuel!
 Samuel!’
 Then Samuel said, ‘Speak, for your servant is listening.’
 And the LORD said to Samuel: ‘See, I am about to do something in Israel that will make the ears of everyone who hears about it tingle.
 At that time, I will carry out against Eli everything I spoke against his family—from beginning to end.
 For I told him that I would judge his family forever because of the sin he knew about; his sons blasphemed God, and he failed to restrain them.
 Therefore, I swore to the house of Eli, ‘The guilt of Eli’s house will never be atoned for by sacrifice or offering.’
 Samuel lay down until morning and then opened the doors of the house of the LORD.
 He was afraid to tell Eli the vision, but Eli called him and said, ‘Samuel, my son.’
 Samuel answered, ‘Here I am.’
 ‘What was it he said to you?’
 Eli asked.
 ‘Do not hide it from me.
 May God deal with you, be it ever so severely, if you hide from me anything, he told you.’
 So, Samuel told him everything, hiding nothing from him.
 Then Eli said, ‘He is the LORD; let him do what is good in his eyes.’
 1 Samuel 3:10-18

-It’s now that the Lord came and stood near Samuel, this appears to be a personal visual experience for him.
-Samuel heard and saw the Lord and spoke the very words Eli told him to speak when the Lord called again, 1 Samuel 3:9.
+It’s now that the Lord came and stood near Samuel, 1 Samuel 3:10.
+This appears to be a personal visual experience for him.

 ‘The LORD was with Samuel as he grew up, and he let none of Samuel’s words fall to the ground.
 And all Israel from Dan to Beersheba recognised that Samuel was attested as a prophet of the LORD.
 The LORD continued to appear at Shiloh, and there he revealed himself to Samuel through his word.’
 1 Samuel 3:19-21